 Not that today’s IndyCar racers are unimpressive.
 All teams use the same chassis from Italian race-car manufacturer Dallara, with engines from Chevrolet or Honda.
 Both are twin-turbocharged, direct-injection V6s that produce 550 to 700 horsepower, depending on the track.
 During the Indy 500, the cars are capable of reaching speeds of up to 235 mph.

-In a bid to differentiate Honda and Chevy-powered cars, organizers also introduced “aero kits” last year.
-While they succeeded in making the cars look different, the kits caused other problems in 2015.
-Honda’s version made cars much slower than their Chevy counterparts.
-A low-drag version of the Chevy kit made cars a bit too fast, to the point where some left the ground in some heart-stopping crashes.
+In a bid to differentiate Honda and Chevy-powered cars, organizers also introduced “aero kits” in 2015.
+While they succeeded in making the cars look different, the kits caused other problems.
+Honda’s version has made cars much slower than their Chevy counterparts.
+A low-drag version of the Chevy kit made cars a bit too fast, to the point where some left the ground in some heart-stopping crashes in 2015.